• Skip to primary navigation

 Mix the flour and ground mustard and sprinkle it over the top of the cheese.
 Next, beat the eggs, milk, and seasonings and pour them evenly over the top.
 Then cover and refrigerate the casserole overnight.

-The next morning, all you need to do is take it out of the fridge, pop it into the oven, and bake it at 350 degrees for one hour.
-With minimal prep and maximum flavor, this breakfast casserole is the perfect way to start your day.
+The next morning, all you need to do is take it out of the fridge, pop it into the oven, and bake it at 350 degrees for one hour or until set.
+If desired, you can sprinkle additional shredded cheese over the top just before it's finished baking.

 flour and ground mustard sprinkled over the cheese